sfgallen/RICoTTa/README.md

 For an example of working through a list of assumptions in conducting similar catchment-scale inversions, please see Gallen and Fernández-Blanco (2021).

-### If you use these codes of modified versions of these codes for scientific research, please cite Glotzbach (2015) and Gallen et al. (2023).
+### If you use these codes of modified versions of these codes for scientific research, cite Glotzbach (2015) and Gallen et al. (2023).

 ### References: